dreamsofcode-io/loop/README.md

+# ⚠️ This package is no longer supported

+Most of the functionality in this package is now provided by the standard library or does not work due to changes made to the way concurrency is handled in the new feature.

 # Loop

 Loop is a package that provides commonly used functions for ranging.

-⚠️ Most of the functionality in this package is now provided by the standard library or does not work due to changes made to the way concurrency is handled in the new feature.

 In any case, this package should not be used moving forward